Updated on 2025/04/07

 PubMed

-11. Cyclization of 1,n-Enynes Initiated by the Addition Reaction of gem-Dichromiomethane Reagents to Alkynes
+16. Cyclization of 1,n-Enynes Initiated by the Addition Reaction of gem-Dichromiomethane Reagents to Alkynes.
+International journal

 More details

-12. Regioselective Sequential Silylation and Borylation of Aromatic Aldimines as a Strategy for Programming Synthesis of Multifunctionalized Benzene Derivatives
+17. Regioselective Sequential Silylation and Borylation of Aromatic Aldimines as a Strategy for Programming Synthesis of Multifunctionalized Benzene Derivatives.
+International journal

 More details

-13. Mechanistic Insights into Rhenium-Catalyzed Regioselective C-Alkenylation of Phenols with Internal Alkynes
+18. Mechanistic Insights into Rhenium-Catalyzed Regioselective C-Alkenylation of Phenols with Internal Alkynes.
+International journal

 More details